christinang89/wfh-ninja/README.md

 ```

 #### GET /quote?all=true (requires logged in)
-*Returns list of all Quote ids and their details*
+*If logged in, returns list of all Quote ids and their details.
+Else, returns list of only active Quote ids and their details.*

 Result format: